akka/alpakka-kafka/docs/src/main/paradox/testing.md

 The testkit contains factories to create the messages emitted by Consumer sources in `akka.kafka.testkit.ConsumerResultFactory` and Producer flows in `akka.kafka.testkit.ProducerResultFactory`.

-To create the materialized value of Consumer sources, @scala[`akka.kafka.testkit.scaladsl.ConsumerControlFactory`]@java[`akka.kafka.testkit.javadsl.ConsumerControlFactory`] offers a wrapped `KillSwitch`.
+To create the materialized value of Consumer sources, @apidoc[ConsumerControlFactory$] offers a wrapped @apidoc[KillSwitch].

 Scala
 : @@snip [snip](/tests/src/test/scala/docs/scaladsl/TestkitSamplesSpec.scala) { #factories }